 This story is a retelling.
 More can be found in the book Babaji and the 18 Siddha Kriya Yoga tradition by Marshall Govindan (1991).
 He has put together elements that Babaji tells in three books from the early 1950s.
 They make up The Voice of Babaji (2nd ed.
 2003)

 Age Uncertain, Whereabouts Dangerous

-The avatar lives in mountain caves in remote, mountainous areas, Yogananda and others tell us.
-But he can also live in other places.
+The avatar lives in mountain caves, but can also live in other places.